Young adult with orange jumper smiling

 In the UK, apprenticeships are funded by the UK government through the Growth and Skills Levy.
 Apprenticeship funding varies depending on the size of an organisation and whether that organisation pays into their digital account.

-For a learner, their apprenticeship programme is fully-funded through their employer and the growth and skills levy.
+Therefore, as a learner, your apprenticeship programme is fully-funded through an employer and the growth and skills levy.

 What types of apprenticeship are there?